Why Do Companies Implement SAP Systems?

 Within the area of logistics, there are multiple functions: material management, sales and distribution, warehouse management, customer service, and fleet management, to name a few.
 Each of these functions is usually performed by a separate department that may use own tools for its operation.
 But how do these departments communicate, so that data is integrated and analyzed to help make sound business decisions?

 An SAP solution with all these functions integrated provides the required data and lets stakeholders access it.
 Once all these features are implemented, it is easier to make decisions that will result in:

 - Single integrated platform implementation & TCO reduction for business;

 - Applications full support;

 - Fewer stock outages and resultant reduction in loss of sales (increased revenue);

 - More efficient and reliable materials purchasing with resultant cost-savings and fewer production delays;

 - Improved customer satisfaction due to fewer delays in product delivery;

 - Reduced distribution and freight costs.

-Your business may not be in a manufacturing niche, but there are SAP modules for virtually every business operation that will improve the flexibility and full integration of those operations and provide both efficiency and cost savings on every stage of product’s lifecycle.
+Your business may not be in a manufacturing niche, but there are SAP modules for virtually every business operation.
+The system’s flexibility and complete integration with those operations result in both efficiency and cost savings at every stage of the product’s lifecycle.